What is a Student Interest Group?

 Contact

-The primary objective of Northeastern University’s Project Management Student Organization is to provide a platform or community to share knowledge and gain experience by hosting events and workshops.
+The primary objective of Northeastern University’s Project Management Club is to provide a platform or community to share knowledge and gain experience by hosting events and workshops.
 The vision of NUPM is to inspire students and continue to share ideas and information related to the project management field without any barriers.
 This organization also provides peer-to-peer support and mentoring to all Project Management Students.

 Contact

 Whether you’re a lifelong book lover or simply curious to dive into new ideas, our book club has something special for you.
-We bring together passionate discussions and thought-provoking summaries, so even if you’re short on time, you can still experience the joy of literature.
-At NU Readers Book Club, we’re all about sparking a genuine love for reading, exploring the depth and beauty of life’s complexities, and celebrating the richness of diversity and inclusion through every page we turn.
+NU Readers Book Club brings together passionate discussions and thought-provoking summaries, so even if you’re short on time, you can still experience the joy of literature.
+We’re all about sparking a genuine love for reading, exploring the depth and beauty of life’s complexities, and celebrating the richness of diversity and inclusion through every page we turn.

 NuXR’s mission is to create awareness about XR(Extended reality – AR/MR/VR) , help and encourage students to start development in the XR space.